Vendors Lead Times

 Shipping Type

-The Vendor can assign many Shipping Types, but only one can be declared default in BP Master Data.
+A vendor may have multiple shipping types, but only one can be set as the default in BP Master Data.

 Shipping Address